ka-de/cringe.live/content/docs/rust/Mutex.md

 ---

 This code simulates a resource gathering game with multiple players.
-The game has three types of resources: wood, stone, and food.
 Each player tries to gather as many resources as possible until all resources are depleted.

+- The `ResourceManager` struct represents a resource manager that manages three types of resources: wood, stone, and food.
+The `gather_resource` method allows a player to gather a random amount of a specific resource if it’s available.
+- The `Resource` enum represents the different types of resources that can be gathered: wood, stone, and food.
 The `Player` struct represents a player in the game.
-Each player has an ID, a shared resource manager, and a counter for the resources they've gathered.
-The `gather_resource` method allows a player to gather a random amount of a randomly selected resource, if available.
-The `ResourceManager` struct represents the shared resource manager, which keeps track of the amount of each resource available.
-The `Resource` enum represents the different types of resources a player can gather.
+Each player has an ID, a reference to the resource manager, and a count of the resources they’ve gathered.
+The `gather_resource` method allows a player to gather a specific resource, update their gathered resources, and print out the amount gathered and the remaining amount of that resource.

-In the `main` function, a shared resource manager is created with initial amounts of each resource.
-Then, a number of players are created, each with their own thread.
-In each thread, the player continuously gathers resources until all resources are depleted.
-The game concludes by determining the player who has gathered the most resources.
-The ID of the winning player and the amount of resources they've gathered are then printed to the console.
-This code demonstrates the use of threads, mutexes, and shared state in Rust.
-It's a good example of a multi-threaded simulation where multiple entities are competing for a shared resource.
+- In the `main` function, a resource manager is created with initial amounts of wood, stone, and food.
+Then, five players are created, each with their own thread.
+In each player’s thread, they continuously gather a random resource until all resources are depleted.
+After all threads finish, the player who gathered the most resources is determined and printed out as the winner.

 ```rust
 use rand::Rng;